Intervention/docs/imagehash/beta/api/hasher.md

 label: "Hash Images"
 title: "Building Image Hashes"
 subtitle: "Generate Perceptual Image Hashes"
-lead: "Learn how to create perceptual image hashes using the ImageHasher class or the Image Analyzer interface."
+lead: "Learn how to create perceptual image hashes using the ImageHasher class."
-sort: 0
+sort: 1
 ---

 [TOC]

-## Building Hashes

 Intervention ImageHash provides two approaches for generating perceptual image hashes.
-You can use the `ImageHasher` class as a standalone hasher, or integrate hashing into an existing Intervention Image processing pipeline using the analyzer interface.
+You can use the `ImageHasher` class as a standalone hasher, or integrate hashing into an existing Intervention Image processing pipeline using the [analyzer interface](/beta/api/analyzer).

+## Create an ImageHasher

+The `ImageHasher` class provides several static factory methods for creating instances.

-### Using ImageHasher
+### Using the Constructor

 > public ImageHasher::__construct(string|DriverInterface $driver, StrategyInterface $strategy = new Difference())